joakimthun/Elsa/README.md

 All standard library functions and structs can be found [here](../master/src/std)

 ####Building and OS support
-Elsa only runs on Windows(right now at least) and has only been tested with the Visual C++ Compiler
+Elsa only runs on Windows(at least right now) and has only been tested with the Visual C++ Compiler

 ######Example VM-program:
 ```